Nixdenied/Reactshopfront/readme.md

 This will start the frontend development server and open your application in your default web browser.

 ## CORS Configuration
 CORS is controlled with Apache.
-Make sure your Apache configuration allows the necessary CORS headers for your application.
+Make sure your Apache configuration allows the necessary CORS headers.